Talalay vs. Dunlop: Which Makes a Better Latex Mattress and Why

-- The liquid is allowed to gel in open air.
+- The liquid is allowed to gel and set.

-- Dunlop mattresses undergo one rinse before being allowed to dry.
+- Dunlop mattresses undergo rinsing before being allowed to dry.

 The Making of a Talalay Latex Mattress

-The Talalay process was developed in the 1940′s by the Talalay brothers.
-This process allows for greater control over density and firmness.
+The Talalay process was developed in the 1940’s by the Talalay brothers.
+This process was designed for greater control over foam properties.

 - The Talalay method also begins with latex that has been whipped into a foamy consistency.

-- This mixture is placed in a mold which vacuum sealed, and excess air is removed to allow the latex to evenly fill the mold.
+- This mixture is placed in a mold, partially filling it.
+It is then vacuum sealed, and excess air is removed to allow the latex to evenly fill the mold.

-- At this point the mattress is released from the mold.
+- At this point the mattress is released from the mold, rinsed and dried.

 Key Differences Between Talalay and Dunlop Latex

 The ability for a mattress to remain durable, offer support and provide pressure relief are very important when determining which one to purchase.
-The two types of latex mattress manufacturing result in significant differences likely to impact the decision of which is best for your needs.
-(Statistics below are from Latex International).
+The two types of latex mattress manufacturing result in a few differences that could impact the decision of which is best for your needs.

 Manufacturing Costs & Availability

 Dunlop latex is typically cheaper the cheaper of the two, and many wonder why.
 It really boils down to the effort and resources used in the process, and the availability of the product.
-The Dunlop process takes approximately an hour and is fairly common.
-The Talalay process takes up to 14 hours and involves more specialized equipment.
-Very few facilities in the world produce Talalay process latex, thus due to “economies of scale”, this process remains somewhat more expensive.
+The Dunlop process is more commonly used and takes less time and energy.
+The Talalay process takes longer and involves more specialized equipment.
+Very few facilities produce Talalay process latex, thus due to “economies of scale”, this process remains somewhat more expensive.